-Fly to Beijing, the capital of China, for a 3-night stay.
-On arrival in Beijing Capital International Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time, you will transfer to your hotel.
-The transfer will take approximately 1 hour and the rest of the day is at leisure.
+Fly to Beijing.
+On arrival you will be met at the airport by your local guide and/or National Escort from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time, you will transfer to your hotel for your 3-night stay.